 *** Part A ***

-FIRST: Each lot shall be used for single-family residential purposes and f or no other purpose.
-No building shall be erected, altered, placed or permitted to remain on any lot other than one. detached dwelling not to exceed three stories in height and a private garage for not less than two (2) cars, and such other outbuildings as may be approved by the Architectural Review Committee.
+FIRST: Each lot shall be used for single-family residential purposes and for no other purpose.
+No building shall be erected, altered, placed or permitted to remain on any lot Other than one detached dwelling not to exceed three stories in height and a private garage for not less than two (2) cars with a concrete or paved driveway.
+Other outbuildings may be erected with the approval of the Architectural Review Committee.

-SECOND: The ground floor area of any dwelling, exclusive of porches, garages and breezeways, shall not be less than sixteen (1600) square feet for a onestory dwelling, nor less than eight hundred (800) square feet f or a dwelling of more than onestory provided that the total living area of a dwelling of more than one story, exclusive of porches, garages and breezeways, shall be no less than 1600 square feet.
+SECOND: The ground floor area of any dwelling, exclusive of porches, garages and breezeways, shall not be less than eighteen hundred (1800) square feet for a one-story dwelling, nor less than twelve hundred (1200) square feet for a dwelling of more than one story.

 THIRD: No dwelling shall be permitted to be erected on any of said lots unless adequate provisions for off-street parking for at least two (2) vehicles be provided upon such lot.